flimflamjs/flimflam-docs/examples/7GUIs/README.md

 Flimflam is a pattern for creating GUIs using functional programming.

 Each directory here constitues a single 7GUIs example.
 Each example has a set of tests in its /test/ directory.

+These are still in progress.
+Still to do are flight booker, circle drawer, and cells.

 - [Counter](/examples/7GUIs/counter)
 - [Converter](/examples/7GUIs/converter)